 Now, how does the story end?
 The entire plot is served to the audience on a platter, either by the detective or the criminal.
 Thrillers usually use a detective who has a revelation, revealing the entire story as he ties the loose ends.
 The alternative is a post-arrest conversation where a boastful criminal reveals all the events oh so proudly.

-That was it for some of the most common tropes used in thriller movies and shows.
 Let us know what you don’t like about such thrillers.
 And for similar content, check out our YouTube videos: